na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Cheerleader Booker

+Debby walking away from an explosion

 Hell's Kitchen, with Beast as Gordon Ramsey and guild mons as contestants

 cyndaquil has trapped booker in a jar